- Small Business Blog

 Report incorrect information

-There’s always a chance that, when you pull up your business credit report, you’ll find incorrect information that damages your credit score.
-You can report this information to the three commercial credit bureaus, each of which has its own reporting process.
-Through this process, you can correct your credit history, payment history, and other factors that influence your interest rates for your small business loans, business credit cards, and business insurance.
+When you pull up your business credit report, there's always a chance that you’ll find incorrect information that damages your credit score.
+You can report this information to the three commercial credit bureaus, each with its own reporting process.
+Through this process, you may correct your credit history, payment history, and other factors that influence your interest rates for your small business loans, business credit cards, and business insurance.

 Pay your bills on time

 This step is a no brainer.
 Lenders or vendors don’t want to work with a business that drags their feet when paying bills.
-Use these strategies to avoid paying late and incurring penalties.
+Consider these tips to help avoid paying late and incurring penalties.

-If you’re unable to make a timely payment, see if you can negotiate so your business doesn’t get reported to the credit bureaus.
+If you can’t make a timely payment, see if you can negotiate so your business isn’t reported to the credit bureaus.

 Decrease your credit utilization ratio

-The credit utilization ration is explained by credit site The Balance as the ratio of your credit card balances to credit limits.
-It measures the amount of your credit limit that's being used.
-For example, if your balance is $300 and your credit limit is $1,000, then your credit utilization for that credit card is 30%.
-The lower your credit utilization, the better.
+Credit utilization is an important metric that reflects the ratio of your credit card balances to your credit limits.
+As The Balance explains, this ratio measures how much of your available credit you’re using.
+For instance, if your balance is $300 and your credit limit is $1,000, your credit utilization rate would be 30%.
+A lower credit utilization rate is generally better, as it demonstrates responsible credit usage and may positively impact your credit score.

 Use more credit